-17.7.
-The provisions in Article 17.3 shall not apply to: a) actions the objective of which is the reinforcement of the financial capacity of a Beneficiary, if specified in Article 7 of the Special Conditions; b) actions which generate an income to ensure their continuity beyond the end of this Contract, if specified in Article 7 of the Special Conditions; The exemptions stated in letter a) b) and c) of Article 17.7 are only applicable if clearly stated in Article 7 of the Special Conditions.
-When the no-profit rule does not apply, the Contracting Authority will not check whether there is a profit or not.
-It will just calculate the final amount of the grant according to Articles 17.1 and 17.2.
-Conditions; c) other direct support paid to natural persons in most need, such as unemployed persons and refugees, if specified in Article 7 of the Special Conditions; d) study, research or training scholarships paid to natural persons; e) grants of EUR 60.000 or less.
+- 17.7.
+The provisions in Article 17.3 shall not apply to: - a) actions the objective of which is the reinforcement of the financial capacity of a Beneficiary, if specified in Article 7 of the Special Conditions; - b) actions which generate an income to ensure their continuity beyond the end of this Contract, if specified in Article 7 of the Special Conditions; - c) other direct support paid to natural persons in most need, such as unemployed persons and refugees, if specified in Article 7 of the Special Conditions; - d) study, research or training scholarships paid to natural persons; - e) grants of EUR 60.000 or less.